 Leftover spaghetti can also be stored in the fridge for up to 3 days.
 Either separately or mixed through the sauce.

-Reheat leftovers by placing in a skillet or pan, and gently bring to a simmer, stir frequently and heat for 3-4 minutes until piping hot.
-A little extra veggie stock may be needed as the lentils will continue to soak up the liquid as it sits in the fridge.
+Reheat leftovers by placing in a non-stick skillet or pan, and gently bring to a simmer, stir frequently and heat for 3-4 minutes until piping hot.
+A little extra vegetable stock may be needed as the Bolognese will continue to soak up the liquid as it sits in the fridge.

-If you have some leftover spaghetti, add the spaghetti to the Bolognese sauce to reheat or pour boiling water over the spaghetti by either placing spaghetti in a sieve and pouring.
+If you have some leftover spaghetti, add the spaghetti to the Bolognese sauce to reheat or pour boiling water over the spaghetti by either placing spaghetti in a sieve and pouring over the water.
 Or briefly immense the spaghetti in boiling water and then drain.

 A few ideas: